Guidance

 • using cost centres or analysis codes to create the internal breakdown you need

-• creating a ‘local’ ledger code in the CoA.
+• creating a ‘local’ ledger code in the ACoA.
 The DfE have left the last digit free under each ledger code.
 This gives the option to create an additional nine account codes for each account code in the standard chart of accounts.

 • allocate this income along with associated expenditure under a separate cost centre heading using account code 510950 “Other DfE revenue grants”, or

 • set up a flexible account code within the range 510951 to 510959 for ‘Maths Hub funding’ to report this grant separately.
-Any flexible codes set up by a trust for local reporting would roll up to the DfE CoA account code level for the purposes of DfE reporting
+Any flexible codes set up by a trust for local reporting would roll up to the DfE ACoA account code level for the purposes of DfE reporting

-Please see our home page for details of mapping workshops that we run.
+Please see our homepage for details of mapping workshops that we run.

 This short video demonstrates examples of how a trust can set up their own local account codes.